-In the commerce world, many merchants utilize barcode inventory management to streamline their operations.
+In the eCommerce world, many merchants utilize barcode inventory management to streamline their operations.

 And yet, some businesses still don’t understand what it means or how to use it properly.